open-telemetry/opentelemetry-specification/specification/logs/event-sdk.md

 This method provides a way for provider to do any cleanup required.

-`Shutdown` MUST be implemented at least by invoking `Shutdown` on the delegate `LoggerProvider`, which in effect invokes `Shutdown` on all registered registered [LogRecordProcessors](#logrecordprocessor).
+`Shutdown` MUST be implemented by invoking `Shutdown` on the delegate `LoggerProvider`, which in effect invokes `Shutdown` on all registered registered [LogRecordProcessors](#logrecordprocessor).